petershin/liferay-learn/docs/commerce/latest/en/store-management/channels.md

 ---
 # Channels

-Channels represent a place where you sell products.
-It can be a Liferay customer portal, a B2B marketplace, or even back office phone sales.
+Channels represent a place where you sell products: a Liferay customer portal, a B2B marketplace, or even back office phone sales.
 By connecting sales channels to Liferay, sellers can manage product content, inventory, orders, and fulfillment across multiple channels in a single place.

 To display products and receive orders, a Liferay instance must have at least one channel.

 With multiple channels, you can create more than one Liferay site, each with a unique customer experience.
-You can also connect them to third party softwares or systems, or use a combination of both.
+You can also connect them to third party software or systems, or use a combination of both.
 You can configure products and discounts to be available in all channels or specific channels.
-Similarly, multiple configurations are available at the channel level.
-This includes:
+Similarly, multiple configurations are available at the channel level, including

 * Category Display Pages
 * Notifications